-Despite the common name, the "Sanson-Flamsteed" projection was not first studied by either Nicholas Sanson (ca. 1650) or John Flamsteed (1729, published posthumously), but possibly by Mercator - at least it was included for maps of South America in later editions of Mercator's atlas, and has been referred to as the Mercator equal-area projection, or Mercator-Sanson.
+Despite the common name, the "Sanson-Flamsteed" projection was not first studied by either Nicholas Sanson (ca. 1650) or John Flamsteed (1729, published posthumously), but possibly by Mercator — at least it was included for maps of South America in later editions (1606) of Mercator's atlas, and has been referred to as the Mercator equal-area projection, or Mercator-Sanson.
 Since in the normal aspect all meridians are sinusoids, it is also called sinusoidal, and can be easily deduced.
-This projection is equal-area and preserves distances along the horizontals, i.e., all parallels in an equatorial map are standard lines.
-Although the equatorial band is reproduced with little distortion, the polar caps suffer from poor legibility.
-The partially constant scale and simple construction still recommend this projection for continents like Africa and South America, frequently after convenient recentering.

 Both the Equator and central meridian are standard lines, thus the whole map is twice wide as tall, the same proportions of the Mollweide projection with which it has been frequently combined.

 |Normal Mollweide map|

 Despite the equal area property and its pleasant shape, Mollweide's projection received little recognition since publication in 1805, becoming better known only after the French Jacques Babinet presented it as the homalographic in 1857.
-Historically, its other common aliases include elliptical, Babinet, homolographic (Greek homo "same", thus equal-area).
+Historically, its other common aliases include elliptical, Babinet, homolographic (from the Greek homo for "same", thus equal-area).